 Krumkake (or krumkaka and Krumkaker, plural) are traditional Norwegian Christmas cakes, similar to Italian Pizzelle.
-The delicate and crispy cookies are flavored with cardamom and almond extract, which gives them their distinct flavor.
+The delicate and crispy cookies are flavored with cardamom and almond extract, which gives this krumkake recipe its distinct flavor!

 The Norwegean word "Krumkake" (pronounced "Kroom-kaka") means "croissant" or a "curved cake."
 To make these delicious waffle cookies, batter is poured into a Krumkake Iron, which is like a waffle iron that imprints a decorative pattern into the buttery flat discs.